open-rpc/generator/README.md

   PetStore
 ```

-Using the `open-rpc-generator-client` command, then passing an example schema document `petstore-openrpc.json` in the directory of `Petstore`.
+Using the `open-rpc-generator-client` command, then passing an example OpenRPC document `petstore-openrpc.json` in the directory of `Petstore`.

 ### Using Docker ![docker-icon](https://github.com/open-rpc/design/blob/master/png/docker-icon-16x.png?raw=true)